 What is a Reverse Stock Split?
 Securities Lawyer 101

 Reverse stock splits are often used by public companies to reduce the amount of securities outstanding.
-Reverse splits are also be used by private companies in corporate restructurings.
+A reverse stock split can also be used by private companies in corporate restructurings.
 Typically in a reverse split, a company reduces the number of its outstanding shares in proportion to the ratio of the reverse stock split so that each stockholder the same percentage of the company’s outstanding shares immediately prior to and after the reverse split.
 If approved and effected, the reverse stock split will be realized simultaneously and in the same ratio for all of the company’s common stock.
 The reverse stock split will affect all holders of the company’s common stock uniformly and will not affect any stockholder’s percentage ownership interest in the company.

 Why do companies do reverse stock splits?